Zacks Investment Research Downgrades Lucira Health (NASDAQ:LHDX) to Hold

-Lucira Health (NASDAQ:LHDX) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a report released on Saturday, Zacks.com reports.
+Zacks Investment Research lowered shares of Lucira Health (NASDAQ:LHDX) from a buy rating to a hold rating in a research report released on Saturday, Zacks.com reports.

 According to Zacks, “Lucira Health Inc. is a medical technology company.
 It is focused on the development and commercialization of transformative and infectious disease test kits.
 Lucira Health Inc. is based in Emeryville, California. “

-Separately, Lifesci Capital cut shares of Lucira Health from an “outperform” rating to a “market perform” rating in a report on Friday, August 13th.
+Separately, Lifesci Capital lowered shares of Lucira Health from an outperform rating to a market perform rating in a research note on Friday, August 13th.

-Lucira Health (NASDAQ:LHDX) last posted its quarterly earnings results on Thursday, November 11th.
-The company reported ($0.47) EPS for the quarter, topping the Zacks’ consensus estimate of ($0.51) by $0.04.
-The firm had revenue of $14.98 million for the quarter, compared to analysts’ expectations of $18.00 million.
+Lucira Health (NASDAQ:LHDX) last posted its earnings results on Thursday, November 11th.
+The company reported ($0.47) earnings per share for the quarter, topping the Zacks’ consensus estimate of ($0.51) by $0.04.
 Lucira Health had a negative net margin of 230.43% and a negative return on equity of 43.84%.
-As a group, analysts anticipate that Lucira Health will post -1.77 EPS for the current fiscal year.
+The company had revenue of $14.98 million for the quarter, compared to analyst estimates of $18.00 million.
+As a group, sell-side analysts predict that Lucira Health will post -1.77 EPS for the current year.

-Institutional investors and hedge funds have recently bought and sold shares of the business.
-Morgan Stanley acquired a new stake in Lucira Health in the 1st quarter valued at $62,000.
-Walleye Trading LLC acquired a new position in Lucira Health in the 2nd quarter valued at about $68,000.
-TrinityPoint Wealth LLC acquired a new position in Lucira Health in the 2nd quarter valued at about $80,000.
-Cypress Point Wealth Management LLC grew its position in Lucira Health by 19.7% in the 2nd quarter.
-Cypress Point Wealth Management LLC now owns 12,177 shares of the company’s stock valued at $81,000 after acquiring an additional 2,000 shares in the last quarter.
-Finally, Royal Bank of Canada grew its position in shares of Lucira Health by 1,664.0% during the third quarter.
-Royal Bank of Canada now owns 11,660 shares of the company’s stock worth $89,000 after buying an additional 10,999 shares in the last quarter.
-42.02% of the stock is owned by institutional investors.
+Large investors have recently modified their holdings of the stock.
+TrinityPoint Wealth LLC purchased a new position in shares of Lucira Health in the second quarter valued at about $80,000.
+Walleye Trading LLC bought a new stake in shares of Lucira Health during the 2nd quarter valued at about $68,000.
+Tibra Equities Europe Ltd bought a new stake in shares of Lucira Health during the 2nd quarter valued at about $228,000.
+Nuveen Asset Management LLC bought a new stake in Lucira Health during the first quarter worth about $205,000.
+Finally, Price T Rowe Associates Inc. MD bought a new stake in Lucira Health during the second quarter worth about $98,000.
+Institutional investors own 42.02% of the company’s stock.

 Lucira Health, Inc, a medical technology company, focuses on the development and commercialization of infectious disease test kits.
 It develops a testing platform that produces molecular testing services.
 The company offers LUCIRA COVID-19 All-In-One Test Kit, a COVID-19 test kit; and develops influenza A and B viruses test kits.